-Genre and Form(s): African American Studies, Fantasy, Fiction, Novels, Science Fiction
+Genre and Form(s): African American, Fantasy, Fiction, Novels, Science Fiction

 As people of colour in the diaspora, we’re particularly interested in stories that go beyond slavery.
 I’m tired of that being seen as the furthest in the past we can go or that swords and sorcery aren’t available to us.